 On the third day you’ll be visiting “The Lost City of the Incas”: Machu Picchu is one of the most famous and spectacular sets of ruins in the world.

 P.S.
-We offer several versions of this Coffee Route!
-If you enjoy hiking, you should definitely consider the sportier four-day version of this route, which adds a beautiful route through the cloud forest passing by Inca ruins with a unique view on Machu Picchu!
+We offer several versions of our Coffee Route to Machu Picchu!
+If you enjoy hiking, you should definitely consider the sportier four-day version of this route, which adds a beautiful route through the cloud forest passing by Inca ruins with a unique view on Machu Picchu.

 You will be picked up by your guide from your hotel in Cusco (around 7.00 am) or Ollantaytambo (around 8.00 am) -if you’re in other areas of the Sacred Valley, please check the FAQs- and taken on private transportation to Santa María (passing the Malaga pass at 4300 m.a.s.l. along the way), from where you will take other transportation to the trailhead of the path leading to Alejandro’s house.
 You can choose the most beautiful hike (2 to 2,5 hours with some steep parts) or a shorter hike of about 1 hour and 15 minutes (only if you’re afraid of heights).
 Upon arrival, Alejandro’s wife Elvira will serve you a delicious lunch!